akriese/telegram-polls-summarizer/README.md

 Rename the `.env.example` to `.env` and paste the `app_id` and `app_hash` into it.

+Run `python bot.py --get-chat-ids` to get a list of all your current chat group IDs and look for the one that you want to analyze.
+Copy the ID (likely negative) into the `.env` file as `CHAT_ID`.

 ## Run

 Simply run `python bot.py` with the correct `python` environment.